Trump steps back from Mexico border threat as companies warn of economic fallout

 Trump praised efforts by Mexico to hinder illegal immigration from Central America at its own southern border.
 On Monday, the Mexican government said it would help regulate the flow of migrants.

-"Mexico, as you know, as of yesterday has been starting to apprehend a lot of people at their southern border coming in from Honduras and Guatemala and El Salvador and they're really apprehending thousands of people," Trump told reporters on Tuesday.
+“I really wanted to close it,” Trump said on Tuesday night at a fundraiser for congressional Republicans.

-The Mexican government has not published apprehension statistics but a senior White House official said it has provided daily updates to the Trump administration, including specific apprehension numbers.
+The Mexican government has not published apprehension statistics, but a senior White House official said it had provided daily updates to the Trump administration, including specific apprehension numbers.

 "They say they're going to stop them.
 Let's see.
-They have the power to stop them, they have the laws to stop them," Trump said.
+They have the power to stop them, they have the laws to stop them," Trump said earlier on Tuesday.

 PUSH BACK

-Senate Republican leader Mitch McConnell joined Democrats in warning Trump against such a move.
+Republican Senate Majority Leader Mitch McConnell joined Democrats in warning Trump against such a move.

-"Closing down the border would have potentially catastrophic economic impact on our country and I would hope we would not be doing that sort of thing," McConnell told reporters at Congress on Tuesday.
+"Closing down the border would have potentially catastrophic economic impact on our country and I would hope we would not be doing that sort of thing," McConnell told reporters on Tuesday.

 A group representing General Motors Co, Ford Motor Co and Fiat Chrysler Automobiles NV said in a statement that "any action that stops commerce at the border would be harmful to the U.S. economy, and in particular, the auto industry."